-- Abstain from products containing: wheat, rye, barley, spelt
+- Abstain from products containing wheat, rye, barley, or spelt.

-- Recommended foods: rice, maize, potatoes, soy beans, millet, potentially oats
+- Recommended foods: rice, corn, potatoes, soybeans, millet

-- In case of secondary lactase deficiency: avoid milk products
+- Patients with secondary lactase deficiency: Avoid milk products.

-With infants, maintaining a gluten-free diet that only introduces small amounts of wheat (into the supplementary diet) between 17–26 weeks of age appears to have a protective effect against developing celiac disease.
+- With infants, introducing small amounts of wheat (into the supplementary diet) between 4–6 months of age does not increase the risk of developing celiac disease